diegargon/trackerm/README.md

     * Email: Automatically send email when TrackerM add new media to your library
     * Automatically link(when seeding) and move (finish seeding) from transmission-daemon  download directory to your library.
     * Proxy support
+    * Display/Section list Transmission downloads
     * Cache Covers for fast experience
     * Automatically disabling (temporally) indexers offline or slow
-    * Use SQLlite, not need a more complex database.
+    * Use SQLlite, not need a more complex database. (edit) well perhaps would be good for fast experience add another option like mysql.

 ## Description: